avatar

 Selected Publications

 C2S-Scale scales this framework to 27 billion parameters trained on a billion-token multimodal corpus—achieving state-of-the-art predictive and generative performance for complex, multicellular analyses.
-Read more about this work in our Google Research blog post. — bioRxiv
+Visit the project page.
+Read more about this work in our blog post and another blog post. — In Review

 4. Intelligence at the Edge of Chaos